 What Are The Challenges of Shingling a Roof in Winter?

-To get a better idea, here are the key challenges of shingling a roof in winter and the difficulties cold weather creates:
+Here are the key challenges of shingling a roof in winter and the difficulties cold weather creates:

 1. Brittle Shingles